sb852/kaggle/README.md

 #  Exploratory data analysis

 In order to get a better understanding of the dataset, I created a number of visualization.
+Some visualizations might not look very interesting but it is a good idea to double-check the data.

  Is the depent variable normally distributed?
 (No)
 ```